 While visiting Thebes, you can see portions of a Mycenaen palace and city conference area, the Dirki Spring, and the Temple of Ismenius Apollo.

-Santorini is a Greek island in the South Aegean sea.
-It is also where you can visit the ruins of Akrotiri, an ancient Minoan destroyed by a volcanic eruption sometime between 1620 and 1530 BCE.
+Santorini is a Greek island in the South Aegean Sea.
+It is also where you can visit the ruins of Akrotiri, an ancient Minoan destroyed by a volcanic eruption between 1620 and 1530 BCE.

 According to archaeologists, the eruption caused a tsunami that wiped out the Minoan civilization there.
-As a result, some scholars believe that Akrotiri was the inspiration for the story of Atlantis.
+As a result, some scholars believe that Akrotiri inspired the story of Atlantis.

-Delos is another island in the South Aegean sea and popular location in Greek mythology.
+Delos is another island in the South Aegean Sea and a popular location in Greek mythology.
 It was the birthplace of Apollo and Artemis.